-Applicants to the undergraduate full-time nursing program (BS in Nursing) are evaluated by the Office of Undergraduate Admission.
+Applicants to the undergraduate full-time nursing program (BSN in Nursing) are evaluated by the Office of Undergraduate Admission.
 Admission to the undergraduate nursing program is competitive.

 Candidates must have: